mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 ## GDTF

-### New Geometry Type Speaker
+### New Attribute LightDistribution

-We will add a new geometry type speaker.
-This represents one speaker inside the device and will act like the origin of the audio source.
-By default a audio device with two "real-world" speakers will have one GDTF Geometry speakers, as the properties for visualization and planning will be combined by this two things.
+We will add attribute LightDistribution to the Beam Geometry.
+This defines the default light distribution for the fixture.
+Inside the ChannelSet we also will add this this attribute, so that the fixture can change the behavior depending on the current status of the fixture.

 ## MVR

+Currently there will be no impact on the MVR.